The Power of Diversity in the Future of Work

 Evidence built over years proves that a more diverse and inclusive workplace is not merely a good idea, but that it can also have a significant positive impact on a business's bottom-line.

-A report by McKinsey shows that companies with more ethnic, cultural, and gender diversity on their executive teams were 35% more likely to experience above-average profits.
+A report by McKinsey shows that companies with more ethnic, cultural, and gender diversity on their executive teams were significantly more likely to experience above-average profits.
 Diversity also drives resourcefulness and promotes employee engagement.

 Even with these compelling factors, organizations across the globe continue to throttle their success by allowing homogeneity to rule, effectively suppressing the practice of equity and inclusion from its rightful place in business operations.